 The City of Orange currently boasts 1,426 affordable housing units and continues to seek opportunities to partner with affordable housing developers to build affordable developments and units for low-income households.
-Most recently, the City has added the following affordable housing developments to its list: Villa St. Joseph, a community of 18 one-bedroom units for seniors experiencing homelessness; Valencia Gardens, a 62 unit affordable housing community; Katella Terrace, a 75 unit affordable housing development for seniors; and Orion, a 166 unit affordable senior housing development.
+Most recently, the City added the following affordable housing developments to its list: Villa St. Joseph, a community of 50 affordable housing units, of which 18 one-bedroom units are for seniors experiencing homelessness; Valencia Gardens, a 62 unit affordable housing community; Katella Terrace, a 75 unit affordable housing development for seniors; and Orion, a 166 unit affordable senior housing development.